Les Misérables (musical): Emblem

 The musical's emblem is a picture of the waif Cosette sweeping the Thénardiers' inn (which occurs in the musical during "Castle on a Cloud").
 It is usually cropped to a head-and-shoulders portrait, superimposed on the French flag.
 The image is based on an etching by Gustave Brion, which in turn was based on the drawing by Émile Bayard.
 Bayard's drawing appeared in several of the novel's earliest French-language editions.

 Synopsis

 Prologue

-In 1815 in France, a chain gang of prisoners work at hard labor ("Prologue: Work Song").
-After 19 years in prison, Jean Valjean, "Prisoner 24601," is released on parole by the prison guard Javert.
-By law, Valjean must display a yellow ticket of leave, which identifies him as an ex-convict ("On Parole").

-As a convict, Valjean is shunned wherever he goes and cannot find regular work with decent wages or lodging.
-Only the Bishop of Digne offers him food and shelter.
-Discontented, Valjean steals the Bishop's silver.
-He is captured by the police, but rather than turn him in, the Bishop tells the police that the silver was a gift, also giving Valjean a pair of silver candlesticks.
-The Bishop tells Valjean that he must use silver to become an honest man. ("Valjean Arrested, Valjean Forgiven").
-Humbled by the Bishop's kindness, Valjean resolves to redeem himself ("Valjean's Soliloquy (What Have I Done?)") and tears up his yellow ticket, breaking his parole.
+In 1815 France, Jean Valjean, "Prisoner 24601", is released on parole by guard Javert after 19 years hard labor in prison for stealing bread ("Work Song (Look Down)").
+Marked by his yellow ticket of leave ("On Parole"), Valjean is shunned and cannot find decent work until the Bishop of Digne offers him shelter.
+Valjean steals the Bishop's silver, but the Bishop pretends to have given it to him and also gives him a pair of silver candlesticks ("Valjean Arrested, Valjean Forgiven").
+Valjean vows to start an honest life ("Valjean's Soliloquy (What Have I Done?)").
+He tears up his ticket, breaking parole.